Check out our updated Parent Handbooks! They have lots of terrific information.

 Q. How long is the summer swim and dive season?

-A. The swim and dive team begin daily practices on Tuesday, May 30th.
-The swim team will swim five dual NVSL-sponsored meets (Saturday morning “A” meets) and five developmental meets (Monday evening “B” meets, including Cruiser White vs. Blue), Wednesday evening relay carnival and All-Star relay carnival meets, a Saturday morning divisional individual championship meet, and a Saturday morning All-Star Meet which finishes the season.
+A. The swim and dive team begin daily practices on Tuesday, May 29th.
+The swim team will swim five dual NVSL-sponsored meets (Saturday morning “A” meets) and five developmental meets (Monday evening “B” meets), Wednesday evening relay carnival and All-Star relay carnival meets, a Saturday morning divisional individual championship meet, and a Saturday morning All-Star Meet which finishes the season.
 The dive team competes in five dual NVSL-sponsored meets (on Tuesday evenings), 3 Meter meet for advanced divers, Crackerjack meet for developmental divers; a divisional championship meet and NVSL all-star meet.
 We are planning on having one to two B dive meets if all goes well, which will be Thursday evenings.
-The season concludes with Divisionals and All Stars, which are July 29th & Aug 5th for swim and July 30th & August 6th for dive.
+The season concludes with Divisionals and All Stars.

 Q. Who is eligible to join the swim and dive team?